 In fact, according to a recent research paper, making time to do absolutely nothing can help foster our imagination and improve mental health.

-[CLICK HERE to read the article, "Why India Will Soon Outpace China," at Forbes, May 4, 2014.]
+[CLICK HERE to read the article, "The Importance of Doing Nothing," at Forbes, July 1, 2014.]

 Our firm assists retirees and pre-retirees in the creation of retirement strategies that include the use of insurance products.